danodriscoll/danodriscoll.github.io/content/about.md

 **A United Kingdom of Great Britain and Northern Ireland (UK) Perspective.
 Part of a self-directed [learning project](https://www.modernmoney.studio).**

-## Project & Goal
+## Project

 GiltEdged.studio is a bounded evolving [model](https://www.modernmoney.studio/models#abmlp) and data analysis project.
 Rules and parameters are shaped by the policy objectives of Government and an independent Central Bank.
 Household types emerge - expectations diverge on spending, taxation and portfolios.

+### Goal

-The goal is to better understand a Government money system within the context of a [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) regime.
-In particular, to explore time-series relationships that may exist between model output and real-world [Gilt](#gilt) yields.
+To better understand the outcomes of a Government money system managed within the context of a particular [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) regime.
+Specifically, to explore time-series relationships that may exist between model output and real-world [Gilt](#gilt) dynamics.

 {{< info-alert title="Gilt" id="gilt" >}}
 A gilt is a UK Government liability denominated in sterling, issued by the UK Treasury and listed on the London Stock Exchange.
 The term *gilt* or *gilt-edged security* is a reference to the primary characteristic of gilts as an investment: their security.